learn-static/hist-320/content/6-includes.md

 Copy this: `{:target="_blank" rel="noopener"}`

-And paste it after the parenthese in your hyperlink:
+And paste it *after* the parentheses in your hyperlink:

 `[GitHub Help](https://help.github.com/){:target="_blank" rel="noopener"}`